hasanuzzamanbe/wp-boilerplate-vue-with-vite/README.md

 </details>

-Read web view here <a href="https://wpminers.com/make-wordpress-plugin-using-vue-with-vite-build/">See Details Doc</a>
+Read web documentation here <a href="https://wpminers.com/make-wordpress-plugin-using-vue-with-vite-build/"> Details Docs</a>

 If you face any issues feel free to let me know. :)

 <br/>